 2000 E. Dixon Boulevard, Shelby – Website

 The Red Bridges Cafe has the best hush puppies I’ve ever eaten in my entire life!
 Some version of this restaurant has been open since 1946.
-This family-run business moved into their current location in 1953.
+This family-run business moved into its current location in 1953.
 This restaurant credits its success to slow cooking their pork over hickory all night long.
 I tried it chopped, with red slaw.
-This family-friendly restaurant offers their jumbo plate for only $11.25.
+This family-friendly restaurant offers its jumbo plate for only $11.25.
 Their sweet tea made by dining companion drool (and bonus points for leaving a small pitcher at the table so we could refill our own glasses).

 THE HONEY HOG

 Another suggestion by locals and not-so-locals.
 We were told not to miss the cheese curds, but sadly, there were unavailable during our visit (the guests at the table next to us were downright offended that they had run out of this popular menu item!).
 Priding itself on serving locally-sourced food, The Honey Hog has become a staple of the community.
 As the only restaurant serving what is best described as Texas brisket, The Honey Hog offers something a little different from the other barbecue places in the area.
 Ask for a side of their livermush to try a different version from that found at other places.
 The transformed farmhouse fills up fast, so avoid weekend evenings and be there early when the doors open!
 We were told to order their burgers, but the sliced brisket sandwich made me so happy.